eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 | OTP Keep DyB | 92.57% | 1.177%             |
 | OTD Throw 7  | 93.73% | 1.084%             |
 | OTD Keep DyB | 93.81% | 1.081%             |
+_Statistics of the simulation in which we calculate how many times over the simulations we're getting ramp back with each strategy_

 ## Cow math